 This topic describes how policies work and the basic features.

 A policy is a document that specifies who can access which Oracle Cloud Infrastructure resources that your company has, and how.
-A policy simply allows a A collection of users who all need a particular type of access to a set of resources or compartment. to work in certain ways with specific types of The cloud objects that your company's employees create and use when interacting with Oracle Cloud Infrastructure. in a particular A collection of related resources that can be accessed only by certain groups that have been given permission by an administrator in your organization..
+A policy simply allows a group to work in certain ways with specific types of resources in a particular compartment .
 If you're not familiar with users, groups, or compartments, see Overview of Oracle Cloud Infrastructure Identity and Access Management.

 In general, here’s the process an IAM administrator in your organization needs to follow:

 - Define users, groups, and one or more compartments to hold the cloud resources for your organization.

 - Create one or more policies, each written in the policy language.
 See Common Policies.

 - Place users into the appropriate groups depending on the compartments and resources they need to work with.

 - Provide the users with the one-time passwords that they need in order to access the Console and work with the compartments.
 For more information, see User Credentials.